It is hard to see the purpose of speaking out when no one seems to be listening but there is strength in numbers and we must continue to grow ours.

 The reporting coming out of Gaza and the West Bank is harrowing.
 The world is speaking out against this horror with protests, marches, vigils, sit-ins, rulings and resignations; thousands of words are being written and spoken everyday with one single message: enough.

-An active-duty member of the US Air Force named Aaron Bushnell burnt himself alive in an extreme act of protest.
+On 25 February, 2024, Aaron Bushnell, an active-duty member of the US Air Force, burnt himself alive in an extreme act of protest.

 Following Israel’s airstrikes on the food aid convoy, over three dozen congressional Democrats petitioned the US government to halt weapon transfers to Israel.
-Nine government officials have resigned over the US government’s handling of the Palestinian cause as have fifteen in Scotland while Muslims more broadly are deserting the main political parties in both countries.
-Politicians may not be bothered by the loss of Muslim votes but the reality is that they are also losing the votes of ‘many who are neither Muslim nor left, but react with horror and disgust to the spectacle of a civilised, articulate people reduced to clustering around tiny body bags and moving from one rubble heap to another to escape merciless bombardment.’
+Nine government officials have resigned over the US government’s handling of the Palestinian cause.
+Politicians may pretend to be relaxed about losing votes of Muslims, left wing Jews and youth but the reality is that they are also losing the votes of ‘many who are neither Muslim nor left, but react with horror and disgust to the spectacle of a civilised, articulate people reduced to clustering around tiny body bags and moving from one rubble heap to another to escape merciless bombardment.’

 The road to changing policies and perspectives, quite like the road to changing hearts and minds, is a long and difficult one.
 We are living through tragic times but as Angela Davis reminds us, “we have to believe that it is possible to make change, we can’t give up.
 We can’t not hope because hope is the condition of all struggles.”